Kantele of the Runosong Culture and the Dialogue of Creativity

 Research and analysis of copies of wax cylinder recordings at the beginning of the 20th century in the archives of the Finnish Literary Society, playing along with them and publishing them are currently underway.
 The first publication, Teppana Jänis, was released on February 28, 2021.
 The second publication, Iivana Mišukka, was released in February 2023 on Etno.net.

-At the symposium Motif-Centricity and Micro-Variation in Traditional Music in Vienna, November 9-12, 2022, we took part under the title Musician-researchers’ view on micro-variation in three different areas of Finnish and Finnic folk music as a three-member panel, Maari Kallberg, Piia Kleemola-Välimäki and Arja Kastinen: ”This panel consists of three presentations by researcher-musicians from the Sibelius Academy, University of the Arts, Helsinki.
-The panel deals with motif-centricity and micro-variation in the traditional music of Karelia and western Finland in the 19th century”.
+- Motif-Centricity and Micro-Variation in Traditional Music symposium in Vienna, Austria, 9-12 Nov, 2022.
+Under the title Musician-researchers’ view on micro-variation in three different areas of Finnish and Finnic folk music as a three-member panel: Maari Kallberg, Piia Kleemola-Välimäki and Arja Kastinen.

-I gave a paper at the 14th Annual Conference of the Nineteenth Century Research Network in Helsinki on 18 January 2024, entitled “Suomalaisen Kirjallisuuden Seuran arkistotallenteiden merkitys ja vaikutukset 1800-luvun karjalaisen kanteleimprovisaation moderneihin ilmentymiin 2000-luvulla” (The significance and impact of the wax cylinder recordings in the Finnish Literature Society’s archives on modern manifestations of 19th century Karelian kantele improvisation).
+- 14th Annual Conference of the Nineteenth Century Research Network in Helsinki on 18 January 2024.
+My paper: “Suomalaisen Kirjallisuuden Seuran arkistotallenteiden merkitys ja vaikutukset 1800-luvun karjalaisen kanteleimprovisaation moderneihin ilmentymiin 2000-luvulla” (The significance and impact of the wax cylinder recordings in the Finnish Literature Society’s archives on modern manifestations of 19th century Karelian kantele improvisation).

 Cultural and Historical Research